-There will be a feedback moment for each of the assignments and the exam.
+There will be a feedback moment after each of the assignments and the exam.
 The lecturer provides written feedback on the individual assignment and the group assignment based on rubrics.
 Feedback on the exam will be organized a maximum of 10 days after the grades have been announced.
-Students will also receive peer feedback about the presentation of major work and the group assignment.
-The lecturer will provide feedback through rubrics for the group assignment and the presentation of a major work.
+Students also receive peer feedback on their blog through comments on their blog and on their group presentation.

 - Verdiepende minor